longkai/essays/articles/2017/how-does-qq-know-who-i-am/README.md

 It's easy and let's start!

 Take the Qzone for example.
-Open Chrome DevTools or other similar tools, then visit QZone, in the *Network* tab, we can find a series requests whose URL path is `/pt_get_uins`.
-The request and response messages looks like below, respectively.
+Open Chrome DevTools or other similar tools, then visit QZone, in the *Network* tab, we can find a series of requests whose URL path are `/pt_get_uins`.
+The request and response messages look like below, respectively.
 Note some identifications are faked.

 ```http
 GET /pt_get_uins?callback=ptui_getuins_CB&r=0.558885784438953&pt_local_tk=690287468 HTTP/1.1